darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 2. Create a Cron job
 3. Develop a script that can understand Github Webhooks

-In my case, I used **2** for the moment, since I don't have enought time (*what a limited resource!*) to develop the other options.
+In my case, I used **2** for the moment, since I don't have enough time (*what a limited resource!*) to develop the other options.
 So I will explain to you this one, because it's the easiest way of getting up and running.

 1. Download `keychain` (`sudo apt-get install -y keychain`)
 2. Generate your SSH keys for the git service you connect to, in my case, Github: `ssh-keygen -t rsa -b 4096 -C "admin@jstack.com"` (accept defaults, it will store private and public key inside your `~/.ssh`) dir.